triepod-ai/chroma-mcp/README.md

 This will create a cloud client that automatically connects to api.trychroma.com using SSL.

+**Note:** Adding API keys in arguments is fine on local devices, but for safety, you can also specify a custom path for your environment configuration file using the `--dotenv-path` argument within the `args` list, for example: `"args": ["chroma-mcp", "--dotenv-path", "/custom/path/.env"]`.

 4. To connect to a [self-hosted Chroma instance on your own cloud provider](https://docs.trychroma.com/ production/deployment), add the following to your `claude_desktop_config.json` file: